LarryTheFatCat/LarryTheFatCat/README.md

 # Hey There! :wave:

 Welcome to my portfolio!
-This repository showcases my skills, projects, and experience in web development and astrophysics/astronomy.
+This repository showcases my skills, projects, and experience in web development.

 ## Table of Contents